Annanardo/Art/README.md

 structure can be changed by the user since there is a function that allows him/her to add rows by simply inserting all the required data described above.

-All the information is needed by the software to work properly.
+All the information is needed by the software to work properly and to perform the functions we created.

 # How to start :man_technologist:

 The first thing to do in order to develop the main functionalities just described is to clone the remote directory.

-To do this, the user must type:
+To do this, the user can type:

 `git clone https://github.com/Annanardo/Art/tree/main `